|Home | Newtonmore | Our Collections | Learning | Visitor Information | Highland Museums | Contact ||

 |I.F.
 Grant - Collection Information - Gallery||

 The Highland Folk Museum collections mainly reflect the social and rural life of the Scottish Highlands.
-The core collections are stored and managed at our Kingussie store while the Museum's collection of buildings and building parts are stored, displayed and interpreted at Newtonmore.
+The museum is now based in Newtonmore where are core collections are stored in our new purpose built facility.
+Our collection of buildings are displayed and interpreted throughout the site at Newtonmore for visitors to enjoy (April - Oct).

 This is one of the strongest elements in the collections, especially with regard to subsistence farming and small-scale agriculture.
 In all, it amounts to several thousand items.
 Recent acquisitions concentrate on the introduction of mechanised farming, with examples of horse-powered machinery and implements being collected.